quinn0823/apple-siri-voice-navigation/README.md

 More languages and voices will be added in the future.
 If the language you speak or voices you prefer aren't available yet, feel free to **leave your requests** on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or the [Issues](https://github.com/quinn0823/apple-siri-voice-navigation/issues) page.
 Your suggestions might be implemented in just a few days!

 Thank you for using this project!
-If you like it, please consider leaving a star or contributing to its development!
+If you like it, please consider leaving a star, contributing to its development, or [buy me a coffee](https://buymeacoffee.com/jonathanchiu) to support my "work"!

 To help improve this project, you can check out the development guide in the ["Let Me Help You!"](#let-me-help-you) section.